Sweet and tender, Pork Belly Burnt Ends are smoked low and slow until each bite is a nugget of super condensed flavor.

 I first had a pork belly dish two years ago at Kanye Prime in Nashville, TN.
 It was Cotton Candy Pork Belly.
 It was an appetizer that had spun sugar on top and it was amazing.
 I really wanted a huge portion and nothing else for dinner that night.
 For more, take a look at it in this post.

-These Pork Belly Burnt Ends are smoked much like ribs and Boston butts are.
+This pork is smoked much like ribs and Boston butts are.
 However, the process is quicker than for those larger meats.

 Pork Belly Burnt Ends